 National statistics do not provide data to determine the population of fur-bearing species before 2004 (only total number of fur-bearing animals for 1990-2003, and fur-bearing livestock by species from 2004).
-In accordance with the ERT's recommendation (ARR 2015, table 5, A.12), the weighted average Nex was calculated for fur-bearing animals from 2004 (Annex 3.2.3, Table A3.2.3.4).
+In accordance with the ERT's recommendation (ARR 2015, Table 5, A.12), the weighted average Nex was calculated for fur-bearing animals from 2004.
 Furthermore, it is possible to calculate only average Nex for 1990-2003.
 There was a big difference between Nex values for 1990-2003 and 2004-present.
-That is why Nex rates for 1990-2003 have been revised with consideration with ERT recommendation (ARR 2016, table 3, A.9) and taken as $4.672625 \text{ kg} \times \text{head}^{-1} \times \text{yr}^{-1}$.
+That is why Nex rates for 1990-2003 have been revised with consideration with ERT recommendation (ARR 2016, Table 3, A.9) and taken as 4.672625 kg × head -1 × yr -1.
 Nex values for 1990-present period reported in Annex 3.2.3 (Annex 3.2.3, Table A3.2.3.4).

 The amount N excretion determination per each MMS was performed using animal livestock values, the amount of Nex per head ×yr-1 and the proportion of manure processed in the corresponding system.
 Nex for cattle, sheep, swine and poultry was calculated on a more disaggregated level - separately for each gender and age groups of animals in the various farms categories.
-This approach takes into account the characteristics of different manure management gender and age groups of animals in the agricultural enterprises and households (Table.
-5.12), the corresponding average annual number of livestock and Nex (Annex 3.2.3, Tables A3.2.3.4-A3.2.3.5), and MMS typical share of processed manure (Annex 3.2.3, Table A3.2.3.2).
+This approach takes into account the characteristics of different manure management sex and age groups of animals in the agricultural enterprises and households (Table 5.10), the corresponding average annual number of livestock and Nex (Annex 3.2.3, Tables A3.2.3.4-A3.2.3.5), and MMS typical share of processed manure (Annex 3.2.3, Table A3.2.3.2).

-Indirect N2O emissions from manure management systems
+Indirect N_2O emissions from manure management systems